-In general, most PAs we come across who provide continuing personal care in someone's home are employees (unless they work through their own limited company or are paid and managed by an agency as set out in the box 'Who decides if my PA is employed or self-employed?').
+In general, most PAs we come across are employees (unless they work through their own limited company or are paid and managed by an agency as set out in the box 'Who decides if my PA is employed or self-employed?').
 This is because the work of the PA is very much determined by the person they care for, which means that the PA may struggle to fall within some of the tests of self-employment.
 For example:

 - Mutuality of obligation: You may rely on your PA to help you with day-to-day living, so they will probably work regular and set hours and not have the ability to turn down work. - Control: Given that care needs are usually very specific and you will have your own care plan, it is unlikely that a PA will have a great degree of control over what work is carried out and how.
-Indeed, they would be at risk of negligence if a care plan had been agreed and they deviated from it without prior agreement/good reason. - Substitution: By virtue of the very personal nature of your relationship with your PA, it may not be appropriate for them to be able to send someone else in their place.
-If they are genuinely able to send a substitute then this means they may be acting as a kind of broker of your care and this may trigger certain legal obligations on them.
-See 'Self-employment myth busters'.
-You should not use your personal budget to pay for personal care from someone that is not meeting their legal obligations. - Provision of own equipment: This may well not be appropriate or necessary as you may have all the necessary equipment in your own home for use, as it is likely that much will be in the form of adaptations fitted within the property lifts/hoists, etc.
+Indeed, they would be at risk of negligence if a care plan had been agreed and they deviated from it without prior agreement/good reason. - Substitution: By virtue of the very personal nature of your relationship with your PA, it may not be appropriate for them to be able to send someone else in their place. - Provision of own equipment: This may well not be appropriate or necessary as you may have all the necessary equipment in your own home for use, as it is likely that much will be in the form of adaptations fitted within the property lifts/hoists, etc.